Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 My husband recorded a sub-par video of me threading my Singer 4423 that you can watch if you prefer video over pictures.
 Sorry that he’s a bit of an overactive filmer!

-How to Wind the Bobbin on a Singer Heavy Duty Sewing Machine
+How to Thread a Bobbin on a Singer Heavy Duty Sewing Machine

 First, you need to put your thread spool on the spool pin.
 A horizontal spool pin will also need an appropriately-sized spool holder on the top to keep the thread from coming off once you start sewing.
 There are a lot of threads that will work on a Singer sewing machine.